finos/common-domain-model/documentation/source/documentation.rst

 .. figure:: rosetta-components.png

-As illustrated by the above picture, Rosetta has two main components as it relates to its usage as part of the ISDA CDM:
+As illustrated by the above picture, Rosetta has two main components as it relates to its usage as part of the ISDA CDM: the Model Repository and the Rosetta Workbench.

-* The **Model Repository** has two components:
+The **Model Repository** has two components:

-    1- The legible model, that expresses the data and associated logic using the Rosetta syntax.
+* The legible model, that expresses the data and associated logic using the Rosetta syntax.
-    2- The projection of this model into a variery of executable code representations (presently, JSON and Java).
+* The projection of this model into a variery of executable code representations (presently, JSON and Java).

-* The **Rosetta Workbench** corresponds to the toolset that supports the CDM, through 4 sets of functions:
+The **Rosetta Workbench** corresponds to the toolset that supports the CDM, through 4 sets of functions:

-    1- The grammar, which is specified as part of a Domain Specific Language (DLS) component which has been developed using open source software.
+* The grammar, which is specified as part of a Domain Specific Language (DLS) component which has been developed using open source software.
 While the CDM syntax is based upon this grammar, access to this grammar is needed for using the CDM.
-    2- The navigation tools, which expose through a web portal a textual and a graphical interface into the CDM.
+* The navigation tools, which expose through a web portal a textual and a graphical interface into the CDM.
-    3- The ingestion service, which transforms events and trades expressed using alternative data representations into JSON documents that conform to the CDM.
+* The ingestion service, which transforms events and trades expressed using alternative data representations into JSON documents that conform to the CDM.
 At present, the ingested trades confirm to the version 5.10 of the FpML standard, and the events are originated using a custom data representation.
-    4- The code generators, which are used to produce the executable code projections that are part of the model repository.
+* The code generators, which are used to produce the executable code projections that are part of the model repository.
 Those code generators are developed using the same open source software component as the grammar, and access to those is not required for CDM usage purposes.

 Those worbench components are presented in the below picture, the further one being the milestoned CDM 1.0 version of the model.
 Once further version of the CDM will be release, this icon will be repositioned as a generic access to those respective versions.